jboss-developer/jboss-eap-quickstarts/jta-crash-rec/README.md

 You will need Java 6.0 (Java SDK 1.6) and Maven 3.0 or better.

-The application this project produces is designed to be run on a JBoss AS 7 or EAP 6.
+The application this project produces is designed to be run on a JBoss AS 7 or JBoss Enterprise Application Platform 6 (EAP 6).
-The following instructions target JBoss AS 7, but they also apply to JBoss EAP 6.
+If you are running JBoss AS 7 this project retrieves artifacts from the JBoss Community Maven repository, a superset of the Maven central repository.
+If you are running EAP 6 then follow the instructions in the README file at the root of you quickstart folder to configure a local Maven repository.

 The example uses Byteman which is a java agent and a set of tools that enables the user to insert extra Java code into an application.
 Byteman can be downloaded from